Can I Refuse a Nurse Case Manager?

 If you think the nurse case manager is not working in your best interest, you’re probably right.

-Nurse Case Managers are health workers working for L&I or your employer.
+Nurse Case Managers are health workers paid by L&I or your employer.
 They want to attend your medical appointments.
 You can prevent this from happening because medical privacy is your right.
 They want to influence your doctor.
 They will ask for information about your condition, treatment, and prognosis.
 They are there to pass this info on to the claims manager.
-They will suggest to the doctor things to close your claim.
+They will suggest things to the doctor that may not be in your best interests.

 Claims Managers are paid employees of the organization that manages your claim.
 Nurse case managers sometimes think they are claims managers.

-In state fund cases, they are paid by Labor & Industries.
-In self-insured cases, they are either in-house employees of your employer or they are agents of your employer who work for a service company.
+In state fund cases, claims managers and nurse case managers are paid by Labor & Industries.
+In self-insured cases, they are either in-house employees of your employer or they are agents of your employer via a service company.

 These people have a lot of power over your claim.